AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 *Teaching of the Twelve Apostles*.
 This work was discovered in manuscript in the library of the Holy Sepulcher, in Constantinople, by **Philotheos Bryennios**, and published in 1875.
-It was bound with **Chrysostom**\'s *Synopsis of the Works of the Old Testament*, the *Epistle of Barnabas*, AD 70-120 --- two epistles of **Clement**, and less important works.
-The *Teaching of the Twelve Apostles* was quoted by **Clement of Alexandria**, by **Eusebius** and by **Athanasius**, so that it must have been recognized as early as AD 200.
+It was bound with Chrysostom\'s *Synopsis of the Works of the Old Testament*, the *Epistle of Barnabas*, AD 70-120 --- two epistles of Clement, and less important works.
+The *Teaching of the Twelve Apostles* was quoted by Clement of Alexandria, by Eusebius and by Athanasius, so that it must have been recognized as early as AD 200.
 It was undoubtedly composed between AD 120 and 160.
-An American edition of the Greek text and an English translation were published in New York in 1884, with notes by **Roswell D. Hitchcock**[^15] and **Francis Brown**,[^16] professors at Union Theological Seminary, New York, from which we quote.
+An American edition of the Greek text and an English translation were published in New York in 1884, with notes by **Roswell
+D. Hitchcock**[^15] and **Francis Brown**,[^16] professors at Union Theological Seminary, New York, from which we quote.
 It is entirely silent on the duration of punishment.
-It describes the two ways of life and death, in its sixteen chapters, and indicates the rewards and the penalties of the good way and of the evil way as any Universalist would do --- as **Origen** and **Basil** did.
+It describes the two ways of life and death, in its sixteen chapters, and indicates the rewards and the penalties of the good way and of the evil way as any Universalist would do --- as Origen and Basil did.
 God is thanked for giving spiritual food and drink and \"*aeonian* life.\"[^17]

 The last chapter exhorts Christians to watch against the terrors and judgments that shall come \"when the earth shall be given unto his (the